Change policy to scale up climate-smart farming in Africa - experts

 The diversified farm is an example of “climate-smart agriculture” - farming techniques that help growers and herders continue to make a living, even as climate change brings harsher and more unpredictable conditions.

-In Njiru’s area of Kenya, the switch to more diversified agriculture has been driven not just by government extension agents, aid groups and other organisations, but by churches.
+In Njiru’s area of Kenya, the switch to more diversified agriculture has been driven not just by government extension agents, aid groups and other organizations, but by churches.

 “Using very simple techniques, Njiru is one of the very few residents in this area who have sufficient food to feed their families, and have more for the market, despite the tough climatic conditions,” said Wanjiku Wanjohi of Ishiara Parish, a Catholic church in Embu County.